Lagny Abbey

-Lagny Abbey (St Peter’s Abbey, Lagny) was a monastery situated in the present-day commune of Lagny-sur-Marne in the department of Seine-et-Marne in France, in the eastern suburbs of Paris.
-It was founded in 644, refounded about 990 and after well over a millennium of existence (almost 1,150 years) was seized by the state at the French Revolution.
+Lagny Abbey (St Peter’s Abbey, Lagny) was a monastery in the present-day commune of Lagny-sur-Marne in the department of Seine-et-Marne in France, in the eastern suburbs of Paris.
+It was founded in 644, refounded in about 990 and after well over a millennium of existence (almost 1,150 years) was seized by the state during the French Revolution.

 History

 The original foundation was made about 644 by Saint Fursey, at the request of Erchinoald, then mayor of the palace of Burgundy, who also provided land for it.
 The new house quickly attracted gifts from Clovis II, king of Neustria and his wife, the Anglo-Saxon Queen Bathild (later canonised), and this ensured it a certain prestige.

 The earlier monastery was reduced to ruins by the Normans in the 9th century.
 Herbert II and Stephen I, Counts of Meaux, had the abbey rebuilt between 990 and 1018.
 In 1019 the newly rebuilt church was consecrated by Leotheric, Archbishop of Sens, and dedicated to Saint Peter, Saint Paul and the Holy Innocents.
 On that occasion, King Robert II of France made two gifts to the house from the treasure collected by the Emperor Charlemagne at Aix-la-Chapelle.
 One was considered to be a thorn from the Crown of Thorns of Jesus and the other a Holy Nail from his Crucifixion.
 Both were lost in 1567 when the Abbey was pillaged by Calvinists during the French Wars of Religion.

 The Abbey of Saint-Père-en-Vallée just outside the medieval walls of Chartres had been founded by Queen Balthild in the 7th century.
 When in 1002 Abbot Magenard was imposed on the monks without an election by Count Theobald II of Blois, the monks fled to Lagny Abbey, returning only after two or three years following a reconciliation.